mosull20/dark-side-ms3/TESTING.md

 Movies Review Page/TV Shows Review Page/All Reviews page

 * All the above steps for the book reviews page were repeated for each of the remaining review pages which all performed as expected.
 * Sort-by feature on each page returns only results from that category ie. on Movies page, sorting only deals with Movie reviews.
-This functioned as designed.
+This functions as designed.
 On the reviews page, the sort-by returns all the results as expected.

 Register page
 * All of the above steps for the Navbar and Footer links were repeated to ensure all worked as expected from this page.
 * Further steps taken:
-    + tested username field valdiation by entering no characters, less characters than advised, special characters and tried registering, form validation functioned as expected and provides the user with feedback if not filled correctly
+    + tested username field validation by entering no characters, less characters than advised, special characters and tried registering, form validation functioned as expected and provides the user with feedback if not filled correctly
     + repeated these steps in the password field, all functions as expected.
     + tested with entering a username known to already exist to ensure a duplicate is not accepted and a messsage is returned to user that that username already exists.
     + tested link to log in page if user is already registered.
     + tested with creating a new user to ensure register form functions correctly and user is brought to their profile page and a success message is displayed to user, and nav links change to display correct options for a registered user

 Log In Page
-* Repeated all of the above steps with regard to checkin validation on username and password fields
+* Repeated all of the above steps with regard to checking validation on username and password fields
 * Further steps taken:
     + attempted to log in with a username known to not be registered already, attempted to log in with an incorrect password for an already registered account - both steps resulted in log in failing, message being displayed to user that an incorrect username and or password was used and reloading the log in form to allow user make another attempt.
     + logged in as registered user to ensure log in accepted as expected and user brought to their profile page
     + clicked on register link to ensure user is redirected to the register page if they have not yet done so.

 Contact Page
-* Repeated the above steps for all the navbar and footer links and functioning.
+* Repeated the above steps for all the navbar and footer links and all are functioning.
 * Further steps taken:
     + attempted to send message form without the name field filled in, then with incorrect email format, and with message field left blank.
-The basic form validation functioned as expected to enusre form could not be submitted without the fields being filled in and provided feedback to the user indicating such.
+The basic form validation functioned as expected to ensure form could not be submitted without the fields being filled in and provided feedback to the user indicating such.
-    + filled in all fields correctly and clicked send massage button to check that a message is displayed to the user indicating their message has been sent successfully.
+    + filled in all fields correctly and clicked send message button to check that a message is displayed to the user indicating their message has been sent successfully.

 **Further functionality testing with a logged-in user**